int128/workflow-run-summary-action/README.md

 | Name | Description
 |------|------------
 | `annotation-messages` | annotation messages related to the workflow run
+| `annotation-failure-messages` | annotation messages of failure only
 | `cancelled` | true if any check run is cancelled
 | `skipped` | true if all checks are skipped